-2012 monitoring data has identified the following:
+2013 monitoring data has identified the following:

-- Exceedance in Annual Mean objective for nitrogen dioxide (NO2) (40μg/m3) at Trevor Hill AQMS and Canal St AQMS.
-15 of the 26 diffusion tubes located within Newry City Centre exceeded the annual mean objective for nitrogen dioxide (NO2) (40μg/m3). - Exceedance of hourly mean objective for (NO2) (200μg/m3) at Canal St AQMS.
-At three diffusion sites in Newry Urban AQMA, one in Canal Street and two in Kilmorey Street the annual mean NO2 level recorded by diffusion tubes exceeded 60 μg/m3 which is an indicator that the hourly mean objective (200μg/m3) may be exceeded. - No exceedance of annual mean or daily mean objective for PM10.
+- Exceedance of daily mean objective for PM10 at Canal Street AQMS. - Exceedance in Annual Mean objective for nitrogen dioxide (NO2) (40μg/m) at Trevor Hill AQMS and Canal St AQMS.
+10 of the 28 diffusion tubes located within Newry City Centre exceeded the annual mean objective for nitrogen dioxide (NO2) (40μg/m). - Exceedance of hourly mean objective for (NO2) (200μg/m) at Trevor Hill AQMS and Canal St AQMS.
+A diffusion tube site at Canal St in Newry Urban AQMA recorded an annual mean NO2 level of 60 μg/m which is an indicator that the hourly mean objective (200μg/m) may be exceeded. - No exceedance of annual mean objective for PM10.